mapcode-foundation/mapcode-ada/README.md

     -> NLD 49.4V
     -> => 52.376514000 4.908543375

+Put alternative mapcodes for a mapcode (shortests).

+    t_mapcode -a NLD 49.4V
+    -> 49.4V NLD
+    -> => NLD 49.4V 'NLD 49.4V' 112
+    -> => AAA VHXGB.1J9J 'VHXGB.1J9J' 532

 # Version History

 ### 1.0.7

+* Add option -a of t_mapcode to list alternative mapcodes and improve parsing of arguments
+* Add new points to the test
+* Add option of fulltest to play only the scenario
 * Size Territory_Range from Ctrynams.Isofullname length

 ### 1.0.6